saulgoodman4534/woa-raphael/guide/install-1.md

 ```cmd
 resizepart $
 ```
+> If parted is not letting you resize the partition, and showing help output, follow [this](/guide/parted.md)

 > Parted will now ask you for the end value.
 > You can choose the size you want, as long as it is lower than the value it provides to you.
 In this example we resize it to 32GB

 ```cmd
 End?
 [121GB]?
 32GB
 ```